Parenting styles

 A child's temperament and parents' cultural patterns have an influence on the kind of parenting style a child may receive.
 The parenting styles that parents experience as children also influences the parenting styles they choose to use.

 Early researchers studied parenting along a range of dimensions, including levels of responsiveness, democracy, emotional involvement, control, acceptance, dominance, and restrictiveness.
 In the 1960s, Diana Baumrind created a typology of three parenting styles, which she labeled as authoritative, authoritarian and permissive (or indulgent).
 She characterized the authoritative style as an ideal balance of control and autonomy.
 This typology became the dominant classification of parenting styles, often with the addition of a fourth category of indifferent or neglectful parents.
 Baumrind's typology has been criticized as containing overly broad categorizations and an imprecise and overly idealized description of authoritative parenting.
 Later researchers on parenting styles returned to focus on parenting dimensions and emphasized the situational nature of parenting decisions.

-Some early researchers found that children raised in a democratic home environment were more likely to be aggressive and exhibit leadership skills while those raised in a controlled environment were more likely to be quiet and non-resistant.
-Contemporary researchers have emphasized that love and nurturing children with care and affection encourages positive physical and mental progress in children.
+Some early researchers found that children raised in a democratic home environment were more likely to be aggressive and exhibit leadership skills, while those raised in a controlled environment were more likely to be quiet and non-resistant.
+Contemporary researchers have emphasized that love and nurturing children with care and affection encourage positive physical and mental progress in children.
 They have also argued that additional developmental skills result from positive parenting styles, including maintaining a close relationship with others, being self-reliant, and being independent.

+Contemporary research also emphasizes that parenting styles interact with biological, social, and cultural factors and that development is shaped by different environmental and individual characteristics rather than just parenting style.